A combinatorial spanning tree model for knot Floer homology: Definition of the complex

 \section{Definition of the complex}

 Fix an oriented, connected planar projection $\DD$ of $L$.
-Let $c_1,\dots,c_n$ denote the crossings of $\DD$, and let $\p=\{p_1,\dots,p_m\}$ be a set of marked points on the edges of $\DD$ so that every edge is marked, and so that $p_m$ lies on an outermost edge of $\DD$.
-Also, let $n_+(\DD)$ and $n_-(\DD)$ denote the numbers of positive and negative crossings in $\DD$, respectively.
+Let $c_1,\dots,c_n$ denote the crossings of $\DD$, and let $\p=\{p_1,\dots,p_m\}$ be a set of marked points on the edges of $\DD$ so that every edge is marked, and so that $p_1$ lies on an outermost edge of $\DD$.
+Let $n_+(\DD)$ and $n_-(\DD)$ denote the numbers of positive and negative crossings in $\DD$, respectively.
+Additionally, we fix an arbitrary orientation on the edges of $B(\DD)$.

 The $0$- and $1$-resolutions of $\DD$ at a crossing $c_j$ are the diagrams obtained from $\DD$ by smoothing $c_j$ according to the convention in Figure \ref{fig:resolutions}.
 Taking the $\infty$-resolution of $c_j$ means leaving the crossing unchanged.
 For each $I = (I_1,\dots,I_n) \in \{0,1\}^n$, let $\DD_I$ be the \emph{complete resolution} of $\DD$ gotten by replacing $c_j$ with its $I_j$-resolution. $\DD_I$ is a planar unlink, and we shall orient its components as the boundaries of the black regions.
+(This orientation is not, in general, consistent with any orientation on $L$.)
 Let $\abs{\DD_I}$ denote the number of components of $\DD_I$, and let $\abs{I}=I_1+\dots+I_n$.

 For $j=1,\dots,n$, let $e_j$ denote the edge of $B(\DD)$ which corresponds to the crossing $c_j$.
 Given a spanning subgraph $\gamma\subset B(\DD)$ --- i.e., a subgraph containing all vertices of $B(\DD)$ --- one obtains a complete resolution of $\DD$ by smoothing each crossing $c_j$ in such a way as to join the black regions incident to $c_j$ if and only if $e_j$ is contained in $\gamma$; see Figure \ref{fig:spanning}(b).
 Let $\gamma_I$ denote the subgraph corresponding to the resolution $\DD_I$.
 It is not hard to see that $\DD_I$ is connected if and only if $\gamma_I$ is a spanning tree.